marcelmilosz/marcelmilosz/README.md

  # 👋 Hi, I’m @marcelmilosz
  - 👀 I'm interested in everything  that is connected with IT
- - 🌱 I’m currently increasing my skills as a MERN Developer.
+ - 🌱 I’m currently increasing my skills as a Full-Stack Developer.
  - 👨‍🎓 I finished technical school and got the title of IT technician in 2019
  - 🧑‍🎓 I finished my Data Science studies in 2022
  - 📫 How to reach me: